kristopolous/tw/back/README.md

 Encouraging in-app conversations will be advantageous because there's a value add.
 You can know the location of the customer along with a verifiable record and identity.
 It's a better hairbinger of trust for the veracity of the customer, from the vendors perspective

+## Data Model

+users
+  auth token
+  account type
+  id
+  name
+  email
+  phone number
+  active/inactive
+  join date

+messages
+  from
+  to
+  what
+  when
+  where
+  how - transport

+posts
+  what
+    2 words
+    vendor tag
+    image
+  who
+  where
+  when

+feedback - todo
+  note: these are the three things we are looking for.
+In the crudest sense they are binary, although that's a poor level of information.

+  info
+  found
+  happy